-What options will I have when my European patent grants?
+In future, what options will I have when my European Patent grants?

-After grant of a European patent the applicant has the following options for obtaining patent protection in the contracting member states of the European Patent Convention (EPC):
+After grant of a European patent the applicant will in future have the following options for obtaining patent protection in the contracting member states of the European Patent Convention (EPC):

-- obtain a UP only in the states that have at that time ratified the UPCA - obtain a UP plus national validations of the EP in one or more states that are not within the UP system or who have not yet ratified the UPCA, or - just obtain national validations of the EP.
+- obtain a UP only in the states that have at that time ratified the UPCA - obtain a UP plus national validations of the EP in one or more states that are not within the UP system or who have not yet ratified the UPCA, or - just obtain national validations of the EP as is currently the practice.

 It should also be remembered that applicants have the option of filing patent and utility model applications directly with national patent offices rather than using the European Patent Office (EPO).
-Such national applications are outside the UP and UPC system and can only be used to obtain national patents and utility models.
+Such national applications will be outside the UP and UPC system and can only be used to obtain national patents and utility models.